SummerSlam (2019): Pre-show

 Three matches were contested on the SummerSlam Kickoff pre-show.
 In the first match, Drew Gulak defended the WWE Cruiserweight Championship against Oney Lorcan.
-In the end, Gulak performed a "Cyclone Crash" to retain the title.
+In the end, Gulak performed a Cyclone Crash to retain the title.

 Next, Buddy Murphy faced Apollo Crews.
 In the end, Murphy was attacked by Rowan—who Murphy had accused of attacking Roman Reigns on recent episodes of Raw and SmackDown—thus Murphy won via disqualification.
 Following the match, Rowan continued to attack Murphy at ringside and performed a powerbomb on Murphy onto the ring apron.

 Following that, Elias performed a song insulting Toronto which prompted Toronto native and WWE Hall of Famer Edge to interrupt Elias.
-After trading some insults, Edge performed a spear on Elias.
+After trading some insults, Edge performed a Spear on Elias.

 In the final pre-show match, Alexa Bliss and Nikki Cross defended the WWE Women's Tag Team Championship against The IIconics (Billie Kay and Peyton Royce).
-In the end, Bliss performed "Twisted Bliss" on Royce to retain the titles.
+In the end, Bliss performed Twisted Bliss on Royce to retain the titles.

 Preliminary matches

 The actual pay-per-view opened with the submission match in which Becky Lynch defended the Raw Women's Championship against Natalya.
-During the match, Lynch applied a Sharpshooter of her own on Natalya, however, Natalya immediately fired back with a "Dis-arm-her" of her own.
-In the climax, Natalya applied the sharpshooter again, only for Lynch to counter and apply the "Dis-arm-her", forcing Natalya to submit to retain the title.
+During the match, Lynch applied a Sharpshooter of her own on Natalya, however, Natalya immediately fired back with a Dis-Arm-Her of her own.
+In the climax, Natalya applied the sharpshooter again, only for Lynch to counter and apply the Dis-Arm-Her, forcing Natalya to submit to retain the title.

 Next, Goldberg faced Dolph Ziggler.
 As soon as the match began, Ziggler performed a superkick on Goldberg for a one-count.
 Ziggler performed a second superkick on Goldberg for another one-count.
-As Ziggler attempted a third, Goldberg performed a spear followed by a "Jackhammer" on Ziggler to win the match in under two minutes.
-Following the match, Ziggler taunted Goldberg, who responded by performing another spear on Ziggler.
-After Goldberg went backstage, Ziggler taunted him again, prompting Goldberg to return and perform one final spear on Ziggler.
+As Ziggler attempted a third, Goldberg performed a Spear followed by a Jackhammer on Ziggler to win the match in under two minutes.
+Following the match, Ziggler taunted Goldberg, who responded by performing another Spear on Ziggler.
+After Goldberg went backstage, Ziggler taunted him again, prompting Goldberg to return and perform one final Spear on Ziggler.

-After that, The O.C.'s AJ Styles (accompanied by his O.C. members Luke Gallows and Karl Anderson) defended the United States Championship against Ricochet.
-In the end, as Ricochet attempted a Phoenix splash on Styles, Styles countered into a "Styles Clash" to retain the title.
-Following the match, Gallows and Anderson performed the "Magic Killer" on Ricochet.
+After that, The O.C.'s AJ Styles (accompanied by his O.C. members Luke Gallows and Karl Anderson) defended Raw's United States Championship against Ricochet.
+In the end, as Ricochet attempted a Phoenix splash on Styles, Styles countered into a Styles Clash to retain the title.
+Following the match, Gallows and Anderson performed the Magic Killer on Ricochet.

 In the fourth match, Bayley defended the SmackDown Women's Championship against Ember Moon.
-In the end, Bayley performed a "Bayley-to-Belly" on Moon from the top rope to retain the title.
+In the end, Bayley performed a Bayley-to-Belly on Moon from the top rope to retain the title.